-Peruvian dancer, musician, and founder of Tradicion Peruana Cultural Center, Juan de Dios Soto has taught and performed Cajon and Afro-Peruvian percussion since came to the United States in 1991 from Lima, Peru.
+Juan de Dios Soto is a Peruvian dancer, musician, and founder of Tradicion Peruana Cultural Center, Juan de Dios Soto has taught and performed Cajon and Afro-Peruvian percussion since coming to the United States in 1991 from Lima, Peru.
 As part of his cultural traditions Juan was raised playing the Cajon with his family and community.
-Today he is the musical director of Jaranon y Bochinche dance Performance Company and teaches classes to students and musicians throughout the Bay Area.
-Juan has led his group to participate in San Francisco Ethnic Dance Festival, Theater Artaud, Encuentro Popular, and at many other Bay Area venues.
-Juan also created and directed two well received dance and music performances, “Windows to the World” and “Raices Negras”.
+He is the musical director of Jaranon y Bochinche dance Performance Company and teaches classes to students and musicians throughout the Bay Area.
+Juan has led his group to participate in San Francisco Ethnic Dance Festival, Theater Artaud, Encuentro Popular, Carnaval SF and at many other Bay Area venues.
+In 2019 and 2021, Juan directed 2 exhibits entitled “De Cajon: Tocando la Historia” at Mission Cultural Center for Latino Arts.

 Lydia is a choreographer, dancer, and co-founder of the Tradicion Peruana Cultural Center.
 She grew up in Lima, Peru.
 Lydia Soto has taught and performed Afro-Peruvian dance since came to the United States in 1993.
 Lydia comes from a very talented family.
 She started dancing in Peru from a very early age in schools, colleges, and communities.
 Today Lydia is the choreographer-director of Jaranon y Bochinche dance performance company.
 Lydia also teaches classes to students of different ages throughout the Bay Area.